Garden Homes Historic District (Milwaukee, Wisconsin): History

 With $177,300 of preferred stock sold, construction began in 1921, and was completed by 1923.
 Though 162 units were planned for, only 105 units in 93 individual buildings were built.
 The shortfall was caused by a failure to sell a sufficient quantity of additional preferred stock to private investors.
 City and county governments invested a total of $412,000 by the end of 1924.
 With 700 applicants for housing, all 105 units were soon occupied.

 Shortly thereafter, problems involving the annexation of the Garden Homes project by the city ensued.
 Legal battles delayed street improvements in the project.
 After annexation, the city assessed the tenants for street and storm sewer improvements.
 Many residents had thought their monthly payments included streets and sewers.
 The city did not.
 There were also disagreements about the actual costs of the homes, which has generally been built for less than the cost of a comparable home elsewhere in the city.
 Tenants were also unsure about the value of private improvements to their units if the plan was not eventually converted to individual ownership.

 By June 1925, state lawmakers had voted to permit the sale, rather than lease, of the project houses.
 Soon thereafter, the Garden Homes project board of directors disbanded the cooperative, allowing the tenants to purchase their units.
 A problem-filled ten years were spent selling homes, paying off loans, and arguing over tax assessments on profits of selling the houses.
 By the late 1930s, only 40 percent of the original occupants still lived in Garden Homes.
 Though the process was fractious, the cooperative remained solvent and all bills were paid.
 By the 1920s, the streets, originally named after English garden cities, had been given names such as Congress, 25th, and 26th streets to conform Milwaukee's city street names.

 Historic district

-The district includes all of the 93 original buildings, comprising 105 housing units; and the original Garden Homes park, a green space between the north and southbound lanes of north Twenty-sixth street at Port Sunlight Way and West Akinson Avenue.
+The district includes all of the 93 original buildings, comprising 105 housing units; and the original Garden Homes park, a green space between the north and southbound lanes of north Twenty-sixth street at Port Sunlight Way and West Atkinson Avenue.
 Presently the Garden Homes Neighborhood Association is working to restore the neighborhood to its original beauty.
 The buildings have a similar look, to save on construction cost.
 They are based on one of nine exterior designs which were varied by reversing the floor plans and switching from front to side gables.
 The houses are two-story, rectangular, front or side-gabled cottages in a simplified Colonial Revival style.